atomictech/aurelia-collection/README.md

 ## Collection API overview

-Here is a quick api overview of the Service class.
+Here is a quick api overview of the Collection class.
 More can be found in the complete [documentation](http://aurelia-collection-doc.atomictech.io).

 ```js
 Collection